logzio/logz-docs/_source/logzio_collections/_log-sources/nginx.md

 ##### Check Logz.io for your logs

 Confirm you're shipping logs by opening an nginx-hosted webpage in your browser.
-Give your logs a few minutes to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).
+Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).

 If you still don't see your logs, see [log shipping troubleshooting]({{site.baseurl}}/user-guide/log-shipping/log-shipping-troubleshooting.html).